Chris Smalls: Amazon Labor Union

 On April 20, 2021, Smalls established the Amazon Labor Union (ALU), backed by his labor-activist group, TCOEW.
 He said that unionizing is important for job security, living wages, paid time off, and medical leave.
-Smalls said that two of the organizers, current Amazon employees have been living out of their cars.
+Smalls said that two of the organizers, current Amazon employees, had been living out of their cars.
 An Amazon spokesperson said that a union would get in the way of employee bargaining.
 He also said that the company has invasive surveillance of workers to monitor their time, in order to evaluate performance and determine break times, which is a motivator for unionizing, saying "Who wants to be surveilled all day?
 It's not prison.
 It's work."
 Amazon has said that they "don't set unreasonable performance goals", but the company was fined by the Washington State Department of Labor and Industries (L&I) for "monitoring and discipline systems" in direct relation to workplace musculoskeletal disorders.
 The company has disputed L&I's findings.

 In order to gather signatures for a union authorization vote, Smalls set up a tent alongside a public transit stop near JFK8 with a sign that read, "Sign Your Authorization Cards Here".
 He has accused the company of union busting, including posting anti-union signs in the bathrooms, sending anti-union text messages to workers, surveilling organizing workers, and holding mandatory meetings with anti-union "falsehoods", like that in signing an authorization card "you give up the right to speak for yourself".
 Smalls also alleged that Amazon is warning its workers of expensive union dues, and harassing and scaring employees.

 Smalls said he combatted the anti-union push by exposing it to the public and providing pro-union messaging, like that "unionized workers make $11,000 more per year than non-union workers on average," an amount much higher than the average cost of union dues.

 On January 26, 2022, the ALU announced they had reached enough signatures to petition a vote with the NLRB.
 Smalls also tweeted the news.
 The vote took place in March 2022, the same time as a union vote in another Amazon warehouse in Bessemer, Alabama led by worker Jennifer Bates.

 Another ALU-backed union vote was announced on March 2, 2022, out of the Staten Island warehouse, LDJ5.
 The warehouse workers voted against unionizing on May 2, 2022.